1300 088 065

 If your situation has changed since you got a pre approval, the bank may not approve your loan application.

-Unfortunately, if you have gone out and got pre-approval from a bank, the lender is under no obligation to then fully approve your loan once you have found a property.
+Unfortunately, if you have gone out and got pre-approval from a bank, the lender is under no obligation to fully approve your loan once you have found a property.
 They can say your situation has changed and knock you back.

 Read More: Loan Declined After Pre-approval | 26 Ways to Get Unconditional Approval